 Steel Density Table — Weight per Unit Volume Reference

 Steel density is a fundamental property used in dead load calculations, weight estimates, and material takeoffs.
 Structural carbon steel has a density of 490 lb/ft^3 (7,850 kg/m^3).
-This page provides density values for structural materials commonly encountered alongside steel in building design.
+This page provides density values by steel grade, weight-per-length tables for common shapes, unit conversions, and worked examples.

 Structural steel density